Information

 Some drugs can stay in your blood for several days after you take them.

 It's your responsibility to make sure you're fit to drive.
-The only way to be sure you're fit to drive is to not take illegal drugs.
+The only way to be sure is by not taking illegal drugs.

 Prescription drugs and driving